tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Motivation

+The eponymous feature of a consensus protocol is, of course, that it is expected to maintain consensus.
+In our terms, all nodes (subject to the various assumptions on the state of the network and honest majority) will agree on a prefix of the current chain.
+Up to now, this has been achieved in the following ways:

+- Every node in the network is running (close to) the same code.
+-​ Consensus testing (living inside [`io-sim`](https://hackage.haskell.org/package/io-sim),
+  a Haskell IO simulator) validates that all (honest) nodes will eventually reach consensus.

+In a world of multiple node implementations, this strategy no longer holds.
-`cardano-node` ships with a large suite of *property tests* verifying its consensus protocol.[^prop] Given the subtlety in the implementation of the consensus protocol, it's desirable that we can leverage this existing test suite to help verify the correctness of alternative node implementations.
+Nodes may be running very different code, and most of it will not be testable under `io-sim`, used by `cardano-node` in a large suite of *property tests*.[^prop] Given the subtlety in the implementation of the consensus protocol, it's desirable that we can leverage this test suite to help verify that alternate nodes have implemented the consensus protocol stack correctly.

 [^prop]: Property based testing (PBT) is a testing methodology where a big number of random unit tests are automatically generated against a property